rackerlabs/support-how-to/content/how-to/rackconnect/rackconnect-global-faq/index.md

 -  Procure a local loop from a telecommunications carrier to the most proximate RackConnect Global-enabled Rackspace data center or edge location

-#### What speeds are supported?
+#### What speeds does RackConnect Global support?

 RackConnect Global supports connectivity speeds of 50 Mbps, 100 Mbps, 200 Mbps, 500 Mbps, 1 Gbps, 2 Gbps, 5 Gbps, and 10 Gbps.

 #### Is the traffic secure?

-Use RackConnect Global to securely transfer data without going over the Internet, using a private circuit that isn’t shared with others&mdash;for an additional layer of protection for your business data and apps.
+Use RackConnect Global to transfer data securely without going over the Internet, using a private circuit that others don't share&mdash;for an additional layer of protection for your business data and apps.
 The service does not provide encryption of any sort.
-It is purely an MPLS VPN connection.
+It's purely an MPLS VPN connection.
-The traffic rides all the way through the Rackspace backbone (the network that interconnects Rackspace regions and provides connectivity outside of Rackspace) without hitting the Internet path and is inherently secure.
+The traffic rides through the Rackspace backbone (the network that interconnects Rackspace regions and provides connectivity outside of Rackspace) without hitting the Internet path and is inherently secure.

 #### Does the service have an SLA?

 Yes.
-RackConnect Global includes a 99.9% Connectivity Uptime Guarantee, industry-leading SLAs, and the commitment to 24x7x365 service and support that’s at the core of what we do.
-(Rackspace guarantees that the termination endpoint for the RackConnect Global Service virtual circuit can accept connections 99.9% of the time in any calendar month, provided that there are two or more virtual circuit termination endpoints at the Rackspace data center location.)
+RackConnect Global includes a 99.99% Connectivity Uptime Guarantee, industry-leading SLAs, and the commitment to 24x7x365 service and support that’s at the core of what we do.
+(Rackspace guarantees that the termination endpoint for the RackConnect Global Service virtual circuit can accept connections 99.99% of the time in any calendar month, provided that there are two or more virtual circuit termination endpoints at the Rackspace data center location.)
 You can read the agreement at [https://www.rackspace.com/information/legal/rackconnect-global-regionlink](https://www.rackspace.com/information/legal/rackconnect-global-regionlink).